 - Identify the various events associated with weddings, including parties, showers, and the wedding reception and the processes that must be followed to successfully schedule and manage these events.

-- Explain the responsibilities associated with planning and organizing a wedding including vendor selection and contracting and the identification and selection of appropriate wedding attire for all members of the wedding party.
+- Explain the responsibilities associated with planning and organizing a wedding including vendor selection and contracting and the selection of appropriate wedding attire for all members of the wedding party.